 1. Faster Insights

 With a cloud data warehouse, businesses can quickly and easily access insights in real-time.
 This helps them make smarter decisions than before.
 Resulting in enhanced efficiency and increased profits.
-Faster insights can also help businesses stay ahead of the competition, enabling them to make better decisions faster and effectively.
+Faster insights and business intelligence can also help businesses stay ahead of the competition, enabling them to make better decisions faster and effectively.

 For example, cloud data warehouses can help businesses identify future trends and customer behaviors.
 This is especially beneficial for customer-facing organizations such as retail stores and online shopping websites.